- Best Practices

 Crowd Notice - Consent and Release

 College of Marin (COM) will be photographing and digitally recording during [name of event or activity].
-Your image may be used in College printed and digital publications and the College website for promotional and educational purposes.
+Your image may be used in College printed and digital publications/platforms and the College website for promotional and educational purposes.
 By attending this event you consent to your image being used, without compensation, by COM for promotional and educational purposes and release COM from any and all liability on account of such usage.
 If you do not wish to be subject to the foregoing please do not enter this area.

 Create a Facebook Account